Code.org Celebrates 5th Anniversary, Success In Changing K-12 Education Policy - Slashdot

 I've got kids in middle and high school and clearly this comp-sci-in-the-classroom and STEM are really big hot-button topics right now.
 I see what my kids bring home, and it's not anything great.
 So some handful of teachers with absolutely zero give-a-shit went to a workshop and hot-glued the proverbial H-bridge Whisker-sensor 'robot' together and put together groups of 3-4 kids for 20 minutes?
 Or paused the keyboard words-per-minute work in the computer class to let kids navigate to code.org/starwars [code.org] to

+They aren't really teaching "CS" in elementary schools.
+They're treating CS as a job skill and preparing a workforce who can do simple labor.
+At least they should call all of this "introduction to computer science".
+It's like doing physics in high school, the most you're doing is replicating experiments and memorizing formulas, you won't be able to graduate from high school and demand a job in physics.

+I think a lot of this feeds into parents fears that kids are falling behind.
+This started in the 80s at lea

 Why software engineering?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Why do we want primary and secondary pupils to learn how to write software?
 Software engineers make up just 2.54% of the USA labour force.
 There's more than double the number of traditional engineers and those are typically higher paid, have better benefits, and enjoy more stable employment, many more in permanent contract positions.